 Each tourist will need to provide their personal contact details, information of their planned stay, their passport data and answer some basic security questions regarding health and previous immigration issues.

-The ETIAS visa for Europe allows travelers to enter and visit the Schengen zone for a total of 3 years with a maximum consecutive stay of 90 days, similar to the US ESTA.
-It is a multiple-entry visa and is valid for the duration of those 3 years or until the corresponding passport expires; when it will be necessary for the traveler to re-apply for the ETIAS.
+The ETIAS visa waiver for Europe allows travelers to enter and visit the Schengen zone for a total of 3 years with a maximum consecutive stay of 90 days, similar to the US ESTA.
+It is a multiple-entry travel authorization and is valid for the duration of those 3 years or until the corresponding passport expires; when it will be necessary for the traveler to re-apply for the ETIAS.